lxbr/decoder/README.md

 Given a buffer, frames indexed by name and the name of the root frame, the `decode` function returns a (potentially nested) map of decoded data.
-To automatically transform decoded values another map can be passed that maps transformation names to functions.
+To automatically transform decoded values, another map can be passed that maps transformation names to functions.

 ``` clojure
 (let [bytes  (byte-array [13 72 101 108 108 111 44 32 119 111 114 108 100 33])